 Sequence hits are listed at the top.
 This is a list of all the models in the database that fit to the current search.
 Each hit is listed with log of e-value, number of peptide hits, unique hits, name of protein and average mass of protein (note: based on the database sequence - remember signal sequence).
 In the above example, a partial fractionation of cell extract, myoglobin has been determined with a log(e) score of -510.2, 118 hits, two which are unique due to other myoglobins in the database.
 In total almost a hundred proteins are found with a log(e) below -2.0 as specified in the input.
-Many of these are homologs from other species and have to be verified before being 'used'.
+Many of these are homologs from other species and must be verified before being 'used'.

-If you right-click in the name list, the pop-up will give you a number of options.
-Copy will copy the list to the clipboard, Open sequence will open the sequence in a normal GPMAW sequence window.
-Save sequences as FastA file will open a 'Save as' dialog enabling you to save all the identified sequences as a single FastA formatted file (just name and sequence).
-View sequence info in dialog will open a window with at table of all sequences showing information like number residues, pI and amino acid composition.
-The pop-up menu is the same as will open when you click the Options
+If you right-click in the name list, the popup will give you several options.
+Copy will copy the list to the clipboard, will attempt to download the sequence from the web and open it in a normal GPMAW sequence window.
+This will only work if the sequence name starts with an accession number.
+Open sequence from search will extract the sequence from the xml result file and open it as a sequence window.
+Save sequences as FastA file will open a 'Save as' dialog enabling you to save the selected or all the identified sequences as a single FastA formatted file (just name and sequence).
+View sequence info in dialog will open a window with a table of all sequences showing information like number residues, pl and amino acid composition.
+The pop-up menu is the same as will open when you click the Options button.